gophercoders/website/content/lessons/KS2/lower/selection.md

 fmt.Println(temperature)
 {{< /highlight >}}

-Where `temperature` is a variable that has previously been declared in the program and is of type `int`.
+`temperature` is a variable that has previously been declared in the program and is of type `int`.

 The condition is an example of comparing the value of a variable to a fixed number in this case 20.

-If the value of temperature is less than 20 then the condition is false so line 2 is skipped and only lines 4 and 5 are executed.
+If the value of temperature is less than 20 then the condition is false so line 4 is skipped and only lines 6 and 7 are executed.
 For example if the value of temperature was 15 the output would be:

 {{< highlight text "linenos=false" >}}